I hate politics. Why should I be a part of it?

 What if I don’t know the legislation inside and out?

 That’s okay!
-Leave the bill list behind and if there is a question you can’t answer, be honest about it.
-Let us know, and MBA's governmental relations team will follow up to get the information needed.
+Leave the bill briefing with the legislator.
+And, if there is a question you can’t answer, be honest about it.
+Let us know, and MBA's governmental relations team will follow up with your legislator to get the needed information.
 If you already know your legislator, spend your time catching up on what’s going on back home.